 Botulinum toxins can play a role in the treatment of head tremor, particularly in dystonic head tremor.
 Botulinum toxins block the release of neurotransmitters.
 This results in decreased transmission of the signal from nerve ending to the muscle, thus reducing the tremor.
 Repeat injections are required every three to four months.

 Deep brain stimulation (DBS) surgery was approved by the FDA in 1997 for the treatment of tremor.
 However, the target in the brain varies based on the condition being treated.
 DBS surgery carries an approximately two percent risk of bleeding in the brain, hence it is only offered to patients with advanced tremor that is disabling and not controlled by medications.
-Head tremor can be more difficult to control than hand tremor and may require DBS surgery to be done on both sides of
+Head tremor can be more difficult to control than hand tremor and may require DBS surgery to be done on both sides of the brain.

 Non-pharmacological methods to reduce head tremor rarely provide sustained benefit.
 Physical therapy is generally not useful, however, relaxation techniques can help reduce tremor as anxiety is often an exacerbating factor.
-There is no specific diet that is helpful but reducing caffeine intake can help
+There is no specific diet that is helpful but reducing caffeine intake can help reduce tremor.

 Not every person with ET will be affected by head tremor.
 But if you are, it is important to talk to your physician so you understand what it is and what treatment options are best for you.